Docs

 Data Modeling Best Practices

 The goal of modeling data is to accurately measure a workflow or process in your organization.
-If you are monitoring clinical trials patients, you might have a data model for If you are managing a call center, you may have a data model for calls.
+If you are monitoring clinical trials patients, you might have a data model for patients.
+If you are managing a call center, you may have a data model for calls.

 Since a Hashboard data model is based on a single underlying table, you should denormalize and join in as much relevant data as possible.